antonio-ramadas/palbum/README.md

  - Missing auto-updater.
 I haven't done this, because it is required a paid developer account.
 (If you know a way, share it!)
  - I like the UX, but not so much about the UI.
 I can think of some tweaks about HTML and CSS positioning, but I think the colors play a bigger role here.
  - The icon on Windows may look invisible.
 The dock by default is dark and the app icon is dark.
+ - Error handling is hidden from the user.
+You can see some `console.warn()` and `console.error()` spread around the code.
+Arguably, all outputs should be shown, but some probably should like when authentication fails.

 ## :raised_hands: Acknowledgments